-L. Radcliffe "Rally" and Patricia Gilman-Greenwell Ranching and Working the Lands of Waimea, Waiki'i, Ka'ohe and Humu'ula September 22, 20001 - with Kepā Maly
+Radcliffe "Rally" and Patricia Gilman-Greenwell Working the Parker Ranch Lands - Waimea, Waikōloa Ka'ohe, Humu'ula and the 'Āina Mauna: First Trip to the Summit of Mauna Kea made in 1937-1938 September 22, 2000, with Kepā Maly

-L. Radcliffe Greenwell (affectionately called "Rally") was born at Honokōhau in 1913.
-The second of three sons, born to Frank R. "Palani" and Evelvn Greenwell, Rallv raised was on the Honokōhau (Palani) Ranch, the life of a cowboy-in Hawaiian which knowledge of the land, people, livestock, and relationships-was their the way of life, and lessons he's carried with him to the present day.
-In 1934.
-Rally began working for Parker Ranch.
-After six months on the ranch, he was placed in charge of the Ke'āmoku section, and later worked on all sections of the ranch. including Waiki'i, Humu'ula Pā'auhau, Mauna Kea, the North Kohala lands, and Kahuku in Ka'ū.
-In between 1944 to 1956, Rally worked for Kahuā Ranch.
-On January 1st 1956, he returned to Parker Ranch as the foreman of the Pā'auhau Section.
-In 1961, he was named the Administrative Assistant to Richard Penahallow, and in 1963 he was made manager of the ranch, a position he held until he left the ranch on June 3, 1971.
+Radcliffe Greenwell (affectionately called "Rally") was born Honokōhau in 1913.
+The second of three sons, born to Frank R. "Palani" and Evelvn Greenwell, Rally was raised on Honokōhau (Palani) Ranch lands, and followed the life of a Hawaiian cowboy-in which knowledge of the land, people, livestock, and relationships-was their the way of life.
+He has carried those lessons learned in his early years with him throughout his life.
+In 1934, Rally began working for Parker Ranch.
+After six months on the ranch, he was placed in charge of the Ke'āmoku section, and later worked on all sections of the ranch, including Humu'ula, Mauna Kea, Pā'auhau,

-Pat and Rally Greenwell with Onaona at Pu'u Ku'ikahekili (KPA Photo No. 2747)
+Pat and Rally Greenwell in the field (Photo No. KPA-S1698)